fatih/vim-go-tutorial/README.md

 have multiple files (such as tests).
 A type declaration can be in one file, whereas a some functions specific to a certain set of features can be in another file.
 This is where `:GoDeclsDir` is useful.
-It parses the whole directoy for the given file and lists all the declarations for the given directory.
+It parses the whole director for the given file and lists all the declarations for the given directory.

 Call `:GoDeclsDir`.
 You'll see this time it also included the declarations from